Qovery/qovery-client-go/docs/ProjectDeploymentRuleResponse.md

 NewProjectDeploymentRuleResponseWithDefaults instantiates a new ProjectDeploymentRuleResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPriorityIndex

-`func (o *ProjectDeploymentRuleResponse) GetPriorityIndex() int32`

-GetPriorityIndex returns the PriorityIndex field if non-nil, zero value otherwise.

-### GetPriorityIndexOk

-`func (o *ProjectDeploymentRuleResponse) GetPriorityIndexOk() (*int32, bool)`

-GetPriorityIndexOk returns a tuple with the PriorityIndex field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPriorityIndex

-`func (o *ProjectDeploymentRuleResponse) SetPriorityIndex(v int32)`

-SetPriorityIndex sets PriorityIndex field to given value.

-### HasPriorityIndex

-`func (o *ProjectDeploymentRuleResponse) HasPriorityIndex() bool`

-HasPriorityIndex returns a boolean if a field has been set.

 ### GetId